STDSuperman/super-image-cropper/README.md

 - [x] Support for GIF cropping.
 - [x] Support for collaboration with cropperjs.
-- [x] Support for PNG / JPG /JPEG cropping.
+- [x] Support for PNG / JPG / JPEG cropping.

 ## Demo